Winter in the Heart of Alaska

 “Looking to the night sky and seeing the amazing light show is something difficult to describe with words,” says Kenton Moos.
 “To see the waves of light flowing across the sky is simply awesome.”

 As it does in all cold climates, winter replenishes the landscape in Alaska.
-“As an example, ice that forms during the long winter becomes a springtime bulldozer scarring and reshaping river banks and channels,” says Yukon Flats Refuge acting manager Nathan Hawkaluk.
+“As an example, ice that forms during the long winter becomes a springtime bulldozer scarring and reshaping river banks and channels,” says Nathan Hawkaluk, who managed Yukon Flats Refuge before moving to Arctic National Wildlife Refuge.
 “Ice also creates temporary dams that flood and recharge wetlands and old river channels, creating new habitats and replenishing the old.”

 However, over the past 50 years, Alaska has warmed faster than the rest of the United States.
 The higher temperatures in Alaska are causing earlier spring snowmelt, reduced sea ice, widespread glacier retreat, insect outbreaks, permafrost thawing and more instances of freezing rain.